 Quick Facts about METEO 810

 Anticipating weather events first requires an understanding of typical (or expected) conditions at a particular site.
 Such climatologies are constructed primarily from historical observations but may also include numerically derived forecasts and analyses.
-In this course, you will learn a variety of methods for accessing appropriate weather and climate datasets available from government and research institutions.
-Working with very large datasets in a computationally efficient manner will be stressed, as will consideration of factors that affect data reliability.
+In this course, you will learn a variety of methods for accessing appropriate weather and climate data sets available from government and research institutions.
+Working with very large data sets in a computationally efficient manner will be stressed, as will consideration of factors that affect data reliability.
 You will be encouraged to consider numerous possibilities for presenting weather and climate data with a minimum of quantitative analysis.
-In addition, numerous examples and case studies will augment discussions on such topics as numerical reanalysis datasets, self-describing archives, and typical problems encountered with environmental observations.
+In addition, numerous examples and case studies will augment discussions on such topics as numerical reanalysis data sets, self-describing archives, and typical problems encountered with environmental observations.
 Finally, you will learn to construct a site-specific or regional climatology and to communicate a qualitative analysis of those data to others.

 METEO 810 is a professional, graduate-level course offered by the Department of Meteorology and Atmospheric Science.
 The course is designed specifically for distance learners who are interested in learning about weather and climate data sets.

-A recent CNBC article, “The Sexiest Job of the 21st Century: Data Analyst,” described the demand for data analytic specialists,—sometimes called data scientists, who know how to manage the tsunami of information, spot patterns within it and draw conclusions and insights—as nearing a frenzy.
+A recent CNBC article, “The Sexiest Job of the 21st Century: Data Analyst,” described the demand for data analytic specialists,—sometimes called data scientists, who know how to manage the tsunami of information, spot patterns within it, and draw conclusions and insights—as nearing a frenzy.
 This is due in part to the availability of massive data sets, now accessible to companies and government organizations for the first time due to cheap IT storage and increasing processing power.
 Perhaps one of the largest sources of untapped big data is the weather.
 Every day, over 6 TB of observational weather data is collected by the National Centers for Environmental Prediction.
-They in turn produce 1.5 TB of output in the form of 15 million operational products.
+They, in turn, produce 1.5 TB of output in the form of 15 million operational products.

 Bill Pardue, CEO of Weather Analytics, estimates that, “A third of U.S. commerce is sensitive to the weather.”
 (Forbes, 2013) This has led to the growth of numerous companies (Weather Analytics, Planalytics, Weather Trends, Climate Corporation, etc) that supply weather data -- both raw and analytics – to businesses and governmental organizations.
 These companies boast many of the U.S. Fortune 500 companies as their clients.

-The question therefore becomes can education be provided to the thousands of data analytics professionals in these companies so they can access, analyze, and manipulate atmospheric datasets on their own.
+The question, therefore, becomes: can education be provided to the thousands of data analytics professionals in these companies so they can access, analyze, and manipulate atmospheric data sets on their own?
 The Department of Meteorology and Atmospheric Science at Penn State believes the answer to this question is “Yes.”
 This program would be ideal for anyone who works with historical or forecast data in a weather-sensitive sector.
 The positions might include Marketing and Sales Analysts, Statisticians, Business Intelligence Analysts, Risk Analysts, Logistics Managers, and IT professionals.